Psychological richness is 1 of 3 primary components of a good life and overall well-being. The other 2 are eudaimonia and hedonia.

 Perspective-changing moments are those moments that change our belief system, what we think, and how we perceive the world.
 These could be life-altering moments based on small things like a profound statement by a friend or extreme things like settling in a location without knowing the local language.
 So motivational quotes can actually help, but the same sentences in real-life contexts would be more impactful.

-Psychological richness often comes from meeting new people, taking trips, going on adventures, traveling, moving cities, and extreme events that change your lifestyle.
+Psychological richness often comes from meeting new people, having new hobbies, taking trips, going on adventures, traveling, moving cities, and extreme events that change your lifestyle.

 A life made of only routines and appointments makes it harder to develop psychological richness.
 People are prone to boredom when they only have routines.
 They may feel their life is dull and lacking in something fundamental – they are lacking in psychological richness.
 Getting outside the comfort zone – your habits, routines, familiar environments – can improve life satisfaction for those who are not really happy.